Copyright for Interior Design: The Essential Guide to Protecting Interior Design Projects

 Register your work with the US Copyright Office

-If these copyright breaches pop up, you need to have your designs registered with the U.S. Copyright Office to take legal action.
+If you encounter copyright infringement, having your designs registered with the U.S. Copyright Office is crucial for pursuing legal remedies.

 Why is a Copyright Registration important?